Keap CRM Review In 2023

 - I really wish they had surveys.
 There are some ways to get customer feedback and have automated follow-up, which is cool, but it's not a complete survey.

-- I hate that for so long Infusionsoft only offered 100 custom fields per module, but now there are 150 custom fields, which helps, but is not perfect.
-Sure, there are 7 modules so I can have 150 custom fields, but as I mentioned above, I hate work-arounds.
-That being said, I've only filled up my fields a couple of times, so having this limit has forced me to stay lean and mean and efficient and focused in how I scale my business, so maybe this is a good thing...but they still need to give us more custom fields.
+- I hate that for so long Keap only offered 100 custom fields per module, but now there are 150 custom fields, which helps, but is not perfect.
+Sure, there are 7 modules so I can have 150 custom fields, but as I mentioned above, I hate workarounds.
+That being said, I've only filled up my fields a couple of times, so having this limit has forced me to stay lean and mean and efficient and focused on how I scale my business, so maybe this is a good thing...but they still need to give us more custom fields.

 - Project management is a "maybe hate."
 I say that because not everyone needs project management, but we use one, and a lot of my clients do as well.
 But I understand this could be scope creep that could clutter up the application, so I understand why it's not offered for now.